severikasurinen/3d-printed-rc-car/README.md

 # 3D Printed RC Car

-The code and schematics were made for a 3D printed RC car project on YouTube: (link)
+The code and schematics were made for a 3D printed RC car project on YouTube: https://youtu.be/yKDGgLRviOs

 To upload the code to your Arduino, download the folder above and open the code inside with Arduino IDE.